ropensci/patentsview/README.md

 1.  **Which entity your query is aplied to.** For the first call shown above, the API searched for *patents* that have at least one inventor on them with the last name of "chambers."
 For the second call, the API searched for *assignees* that were assigned a patent that has at least one inventor on it with the last name of "chambers."

 2.  **The structure of the data frame that is returned.** The first call (which was to the patents endpoint) gave us a data frame on the *patent level*, meaning that each row corresponded to a different patent.
 Fields that were not on the patent level (e.g., `inventor_last_name`) were returned in list columns, named after the subentity that the field belongs to (e.g., the `inventors` subentity).<sup><a href="#fn3" id="ref3">3</a></sup> The second call gave us a data frame on the *assignee level*, meaning that each row corresponded to a different assignee.
-Note, you can flatten the subentity lists with `flatten_pv_data` (see FAQs below).
+Note, you can unnest the data frames that are stored in the list columns using with `unnest_pv_data` (see FAQs below).

 Examples
 --------